 Don’t guess what your soil needs.
 Grass Roots can have your soil tested for you.
 We come and take several samples and send them off to Way Point Analytical Labs.
 They will send back detailed results with recommendations.
 We will go over the details of the test with you.
-The cost to have us do your soil test is $18.00.
 Contact us if you would like more information.
 Big box stores also offer DIY testing kits.

 Grass Roots in the Community

 We are proud that we have been involved with a special local charitable organization, The Fairy Godmother Project since 2011.
 The FGP helps families in the Fredericksburg area that have a child battling pediatric cancer.
 The first part of their mission is to give the gift of time.
 They do this by easing the burden of domestic tasks by providing cooking, cleaning, lawn care, running errands, etc. Thus, freeing up time for the families to be together.
 They also offer emotional and financial support by supplying gas and grocery cards and helping pay bills.

 The second part of their mission is to provide the families with photo sessions donated by professional photographers.

 Over the years we have provided lawn care free of charge, to many of the families in the Fairy Godmother Project.
 It has been an honor to help these strong families during such a difficult time.

 At this time of year, you may be looking for a deserving organization to contribute to or to volunteer your time.
 This is a wonderful group worthy of your consideration.
 We respectfully ask that you consider the Fairy Godmother Project.
 Thank you. www.fairygodmotherproject.org